Ginger Herbal Tea: 7 Benefits + Anti-Nausea Recipe

 Disclaimer: the information in this article is for educational purposes only and does not replace medical advice.
 If you are pregnant, taking medication, managing a chronic condition or have any doubt, please consult your doctor or pharmacist.
 Herbal infusions are not medicines.

-Sources: European Medicines Agency, Community herbal monograph on Zingiber officinale Roscoe, rhizoma (HMPC) · Borrelli F. et al., American Journal of Obstetrics and Gynecology on ginger and pregnancy-related nausea (PMID:19216660) · Black C.D. et al., Journal of Pain on anti-inflammatory effects (PMID:21031618) · ANSES, recommendations on the use of plants as herbal infusions.
+Sources: European Medicines Agency, Community herbal monograph on Zingiber officinale Roscoe, rhizoma (HMPC) · Borrelli F. et al., American Journal of Obstetrics and Gynecology on ginger and pregnancy-related nausea (PMID:19216660) · Black C.D. et al., Journal of Pain on exercise-induced muscle soreness (PMID:21031618) · ANSES, recommendations on the use of plants as herbal infusions.

 Written by